 - Batteries

-- Battery Switches
+- · Battery Switches

 - Main Panel

-- Liahtina
+- Lighting

 - Pumps

 - Distribution Panel

 - Oil Changer (Option)

 - Shower Sump

-- Windlass
+- WindlassGenerator Starter

-- Generator Starter
+- Generator Start

 - Engine Starters

 - Head Components

 - Refrigerator / Freezer

 - Fresh Water Pump

 - Macerator

 - CO Monitors

 - Ventilation

 - Entertainment Centers

 - Fire Extinguishing System

-Throughout this section, the components will be separated into categories of Power Supply and related components such as switches, breakers, fuses, panels, chargers, grounding and bonding, the components that are powered by the DC electrical system, and finally operations and suggestions for control or usage of the systems or components.
-At the end of the section, you will find a

-"Legends" section that will detail the switch, breaker, and control panels aboard your boat.
+Throughout this section, the components will be separated into categories of Power Supply and related components such as switches, breakers, fuses, panels, chargers, grounding, the components that are powered by the DC electrical system, and finally operations and suggestions for control or usage of the systems or components.
+At the end of the section, you will find a "Legends" section that will detail the switch, breaker, and control panels aboard your boat.